megahomyak/hotfuzz/README.md

 hotfuzz = HotFuzz(items, initially_invisible=False)
 ```

-Then invoke the `.run()` method of the HotFuzz instance to allow the user to interact with HotFuzz and choose an item:
+Then invoke the `.run()` method of the `HotFuzz` instance to allow the user to interact with HotFuzz:

 ```python
 result_index = hotfuzz.run()